jresoort/kafkastreams-workshop/README.md

 ## Prerequisites
 * Make sure you have JDK21 or higher installed
-* To get started with kafka, use the docker-compose file in the tocker folder or execute steps 1 to 5 from the Kafka quickstart guide.
+* To get started with Kafka, use the docker-compose file in the docker folder or execute steps 1 to 5 from the Kafka quickstart guide.
 This will get you a running Kafka server. https://kafka.apache.org/quickstart